Stanley George Green

 Stanley was (correctly) suspected but not convicted of espionage.
 In Jersey, army veterans and members of the Air Raid Precaution (ARP) service had secretly collected intelligence about and mapped the locations of German fortifications.
 Stanley Green photographed these plans and produced a miniaturised negative barely larger than a postage stamp.
 He handed this to the controller of the ARP, Major Crawford-Morrison, when he was deported along with other officers to Laufen in February 1943.
 When in the camp, Crawford-Morrison gave it to an internee due to be repatriated to England and the information thereby reached British Intelligence.

-On 16 January 1944, Stanley Green was arrested and, on 25 February 1944, was sentenced to six months imprisonment for failure to hand in a radio and cameras – both forbidden items.
-He was kept in Jersey jail until he was deported on 1 March with three unknown others (an event not recorded in the political prisoner log book in Jersey).
+Green was kept in Jersey jail until he was deported on 1 March with three unknown others (an event not recorded in the political prisoner log book in Jersey yet alluded to by Green).
 From his own later testimony we learn that he was sent to a series of prisons in France; first Saint-Lô Prison for ten days (1-9 March 1944), then Fort de Villeneuve Saint-Georges Prison, where he spent four months (from 9 March until 24 July 1944) and given the prisoner number 4877.
 His letters to his family from Villeneuve show that he found the separation from his family very difficult, was consumed by worries, and could only watch while the French in the prison received food parcels from their families while the English (presumably other Islanders) were ‘not in too good a position regarding eats’.
 In the cell next to his was Cornelis van Ooststroom, a Dutchman who had been deported from Jersey and the two men became friends.
 Green also referred to other men in prison with him in a letter dated April 1944: ‘Soyer’ (John Soyer, deported 2 December 1943), ‘Berezay’ (August Desiré Berezay, deported in the spring of 1944), and ‘Dorey’ or ‘Doney’ (quite possibly Walter Dauny, who was in Villeneuve at this time).
-These references are important in providing evidence that these men were in Villeneuve at this time.
+These references are important in providing evidence that these men were in Villeneuve at this date.
+Quite possibly, they were the men deported with him.
+While in Villeneuve, Green’s weight went down to 62kg (9 1/2 stone); he noted in a letter to his family that he had previously been 86kg (13 1/5 stone).

-Stanley was transferred to Buchenwald concentration camp via a five day journey in a cattle truck, arriving on 20 August 1944.
-Here he was stripped, doused in disinfectant, his head and body shaved, and given his concentration camp uniform of an old pair of trousers and a thin smock.
-He was given the prisoner number 76804.
 He later told Alan and Mary Wood, when they were writing Islands in Danger, that he and the men who arrived with him in Buchenwald ‘slept in the open for six weeks on heaps of stone; bare-footed, bare-headed and without any covering.
 At nights it was bitterly cold and often it rained.
 Then they managed to find room in one of the block houses.’
 Records show that he was placed in block 45/C. As British prisoners in Buchenwald were rare, and as a ‘peculiarity of any sort attracted the special attentions of the SS’, Green ‘got into the habit of strolling about with his arm casually crooked, hand on lapel, over the ‘E’ on his breast which stood for ‘Englander”, as he later told the Woods.

 It was clear in Stanley’s correspondence with his family that his Christian faith helped him to survive.
 Writing to his son after the war, he wrote: